'To say I’m worried is an understatement': Small businesses struggle to navigate new normal post-circuit breaker

 With zero revenue, Mr Lung has been able to tide through only because of relief measures from the Government, including rental rebates and the Jobs Support Scheme (JSS), which has enabled him to retain and pay his 35 full-time employees for the past two months.

+READ: Transition to a 'new normal' after circuit breaker: How will measures be lifted beyond Phase 1?

-News that personal health and wellness services will be allowed to resume in Phase 2 of the post-circuit breaker opening have come as a relief.
+News that personal health and wellness services will be allowed to resume in Phase 2 of the post-circuit breaker opening has come as a relief.

 But his worries have not fully disappeared.